 Hunter education is also a prerequisite for purchasing a hunting license in Georgia.
 Anyone born on or after January 1, 1961, must have completed a certified hunter education course before obtaining a license.

+The Turkey hunting season in Georgia typically runs from early spring through late spring, with specific dates varying slightly each year.
 For the most accurate and up-to-date season dates, hunters should consult the official Georgia DNR website, which publishes detailed season calendars annually.

 Hunters must also adhere to legal hunting hours, usually from one-half hour before sunrise to one-half hour after sunset.
 Additionally, hunters should be aware of regulations regarding the use of calls, decoys, and hunting from vehicles or elevated stands.